 The Verde Valley and the Verde River have always been prized to locals, but more and more it is becoming a destination for visitors from all over the region, state, and nation.
 With the influx of visitors, greater demands are placed on our local natural resources.
-One for the Verde allows local businesses and their customers, whether local or from out of town, to work together to help ensure that our natural resources are managed to the benefit of us all.
-One for the Verde strongly believes that a healthy Verde River contributes to a healthy local economy.
+The Conservation Partner Program allows local businesses and their customers, whether local or from out of town, to work together to help ensure that our natural resources are managed to the benefit of us all.
+Friends of the Verde River strongly believes that a healthy Verde River contributes to a healthy local economy.

 How It Works

-Local businesses partner with their customers to contribute funds to One for the Verde.
+Local businesses partner with their customers to contribute funds to the conservation program.
 Each business chooses it’s unique way of contributing.
 Examples include:

 - A special event may raise money through sales or raffles

-- A special item in the inventory is named “the Verde River item” and a portion of proceeds go to One for the Verde
+- A special item in the inventory is named “the Verde River item” and a portion of proceeds from that item goes to the fund

-- Customers are asked to round up at the register and proceeds go to One for the Verde
+- Customers are asked to round up at the register and proceeds go to the conservation fund

 If you want to participate, and don’t find an idea here that works for you, talk with us and we’ll work it out.
 We can also put you in contact with similar businesses who can explain how they participate as a Conservation Partner.